 - getting lots of rest

-- drinking fluids, such as water or diluted juice, at room temperature
+- drinking fluids, like water or diluted juice

-- drinking warm tea with honey or other warm liquids, such as clear chicken soup or broth
+- drinking warm tea with honey or other warm liquids, like clear chicken soup or broth

 - humidifying the air with a humidifier or boiling pots of water